scott-howard-james/encyclopedia/README.md

 # Encyclopedia Operations

-It might be illustrative (at least for those of us who *like* looking at summary tables) to now show an overview of operations for an Encyclopedia:
+It may be illustrative (at least for those of us who *like* looking at summary tables) to now show an overview of operations for an Encyclopedia:

 Operation | Description
  ---  |  ---